mrochon/B2CPipeline/README.md

 # Deploy B2C custom journeys using Azure pipelines
-Using Azure pipelines to deploy B2C custom journeys
+Using Azure pipelines to deploy B2C custom journeys.
+There is an alternative approach documented [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/deploy-custom-policies-devops).
+The advantages of the approach provided below are:
+1. Simpler PowerShell script (3 lines)
+2. No need to enforce sequence of uploading to make sure base policies are uploaded before their dependencies.
+Script does that enforcement.
+3. No need to update policies with correct tenant name or IEF application ids.
+It is done automatically by the script.

+The script uses the [IefPolicies PowerShell module](https://github.com/mrochon/IEFPolicies).
 ## Process

 1. Create a Git project